 The Ancient and Honorable Artillery Company of Massachusetts is the oldest – and most often made fun of – chartered military company in North America.

 Over the years, the Ancient and Honorable Artillery Company has evolved into a color guard for the governor and preserver of history.
-It maintains a museum and library at its headquarters in Faneuil Hall‘s attic, with relics from every war in which the U.S. has been engaged.
+It also maintains a museum and library at its headquarters in Faneuil Hall‘s attic, with relics from every war in which the U.S. has engaged.

-On July 4, 1851, Lowell, Mass., held what may have been the first ‘Antiques and Horribles’ parade mocking the venerable militia.
+On July 4, 1851, Lowell, Mass., probably held the first “Antiques and Horribles” parade mocking the venerable militia.
 It featured silly clothes and a cannon made out of a pistol on stone wheels drawn by oxen.
-Antiques and Horribles were so popular they spread throughout New England during the 19th century.
+Antiques and Horribles spread throughout New England during the 19th century.
 Today, Gloucester, Mass., and Glocester, R.I., still stage Antiques and Horribles parades.

-The Ancient and Honorables were often the butt of jokes at the annual South Boston St. Patrick’s Day breakfast.
+The Ancient and Honorables often served as the butt of jokes at the annual South Boston St. Patrick’s Day breakfast.
 Former Mass.
-Senate President William Bulger was fond of calling them ‘the Budweiser Brigade.’
+Senate President William Bulger loften called them the “Budweiser Brigade.”